NobleNomadic/Kiwi/README.md

 Install kiwi by cloning this repository.
 Each tool is inside its own folder, which will be found the recon, exploit, payload or utility folder.
 Each tools folder will have the C source code, and a compiled binary file for that tool.
 The lib folder will contain all the wrappers needed for automating things like TCP connections, and DNS lookups.
+To ensure you have the latest compiled versions of all tools, run the `build.sh` script

 ## Tools
 - Recon